Alicia Warrington: Career

 Warrington got her big break in 2002, when she replaced Kelly Osbourne's drummer on MTV hit reality show, "The Osbournes".
 Warrington performed on numerous award shows and television programs with Osbourne, as well as toured in over 11 countries, with bandmates Devin Bronson, Josh Paul and Mat Dauzat.
 She also appeared on Kelly's 2003 album Changes as well as a DVD, Kelly Osbourne: Live at the Electric Ballroom.

 Warrington followed up that success drumming for Canadian pop artists Lillix, Disney's mega-hit series Hannah Montana, Selena Gomez, Dawn Robinson of 90's Funky Divas En Vogue, Uh Huh Her with Leisha Hailey, Gore Gore Girls, Colton Dixon from American Idol and as of March 2012, The X Factor's Chris Rene.

-In 2015, she started her own solo Death metal band Dohrn, where she is also a bassist, guitarist, vocalist, keyboardist as well as drummer and vocalist.
+In 2015, she started her own band Dohrn.

-In 2018, she was then invited as a guest in Survivor Series by Tom Phillips, while she didn't end up going, but later became a ring announcer.
-Within a year into her role, Triple H allowed her to reintroduce her Death metal tone into her announcement style.

 Endorsements/setup

 Warrington is endorsed by Ludwig Drums, Paiste Cymbals, Aquarian Drumheads, Vic Firth Sticks and daBeat.